hemanth090/Lead-Scoring-Dashboard/README.md

 - Built with FastAPI, React, and scikit-learn
 - Styled with Tailwind CSS
 - Charts powered by Chart.js
-- Deployed on Netlify and Render
+- Deployed on Netlify and Vercel